Divorce Solicitors

 Habitual residence

-Habitual residence is determined from your circumstances and is directed to a person’s ‘fixed centre of interest’ rather than the length of residence.
+Habitual residence is determined by your circumstances and is directed to a person’s ‘fixed centre of interest’ rather than the length of residence.
 A person can only have one habitual residence at a time.

 Domicile